Rohde-Schwarz-Garage/sw-it-whatsappwebconnector/README.md

 > The server can generally be left running.
 If it not used frequently, the qr code might need to be re-scanned every now and then.

 ### n8n
-To use the custom nodes in n8n, they needs to be copied into the correct folder inside the n8n data volume, since the node has not been published on npm. \
+To use the custom nodes in n8n, they needs to be copied into the correct folder inside the n8n data volume, since the node has not been published on npm.
-A pre-compiled zip folder of the custom nodes can be found in the releases.
+> A pre-compiled zip folder containing the custom nodes can be found in the releases.

+1. Download the zip folder from the latest release
 1. In the docker volume that contains n8ns data (mounted as `/home/node/.n8n`), create a new folder called `custom`
 1. Copy the contents of the zip folder into the newly created `custom` folder
 1. Restart n8n and the new nodes should be available